princeton-nlp/DensePhrases/README.md

 - `spanbert-base-cased-*`             : cross-encoder teacher models trained on \*

 ### 3. Phrase Index
+Please note that you don't need to download this phrase index unless you want to work on the full Wikipedia scale.
 * [DensePhrases-IVFPQ96](https://nlp.cs.princeton.edu/projects/densephrases/dph-nqsqd-pb2_20181220_concat.tar.gz) (88GB) - Phrase index for the 20181220 version of Wikipedia.
 Download and unzip it under `DPH_SAVE_DIR`.
 ```bash
 ls $DPH_SAVE_DIR